 Scholarly Commons Citation

 Brooks, Rosa, "Strange Bedfellows: The Convergence of Sovereignty-Limiting Doctrines in Counterterrorist and Human Rights Discourse" (2012).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1219.
+1219.